Dappy: Reception

 In mid 2007, Dappy released "Love for My Slum" with fellow UK rap artist Baker Trouble, which was number one on Channel U (then Channel AKA, now Now 70s) for several weeks and was a big hit in the underground urban scene.
-However, it didn't do as well with the media and was heavily criticized for a scene in which Dappy is standing outside a block of expensive luxury flats with a "rich kid" who is trying to look like a gangster.
+However, it didn't do as well with the media and was heavily criticised for a scene in which Dappy is standing outside a block of expensive luxury flats with a "rich kid" who is trying to look like a gangster.
 The Independent wrote, "His lyrics combine jealousy with anger: 'You got too much to lose / You're in a great position...
 You wouldn't last a minute where I'm from / You'd go missing / So appreciate what you got / 'cos I'm still wishing.'
 And then he grabs the rich kid by his coat, pulls him toward him, and punches him in the face.
 The silent boy falls instantly to the pavement ...
 Do scenes like these suggest that music videos are encouraging their viewers to indulge in criminality?".
 Other papers put that he was "idolising thuggery".
 When asked in interviews about the single, following these comments he said "these people need to listen to the lyrics, they are about showing appreciation to what you've got".